Stonewallx/Stone-ATO-Pestily/SCP1 - Swamp Medicine/README.md

 This is a small content pack for **Across the Obelisk** that currently includes a new Healer/Mage character that revovles around Dark/Poison damage and healing with Poison/Wet as well as some new cards to go along with the character.
 May be updated eventually to include more new items, cards, or zone.

+This will eventually be part of a bigger modpack for Across the Obelisk in time.

 Credits to @Binbin in the AtO Discord for coding the character.

 This mod requires [Obeliskial Content](https://across-the-obelisk.thunderstore.io/package/meds/Obeliskial_Content/).